tjmagnus/polyomino/README.md

-# Polyominoes, Polygons, and Polyhedra: Discovering Geometry through Explorations
+# Polyominoes, Polygons, and Polyhedra: Discovering Geometry through Exploration

 Currently under construction, Polyominos, Polygons, and Polyhedra is a geometry online opensource textbook for students not majoring in mathematics, including Elementary Education majors.
 The textbook encourages learning through activities, both hands-on and virtual.
 Mathematics instructors who are